 This is one of the many reasons I love this garlic herb butter.
-It can be made ahead of time, frozen or refrigerated and then plopped on any kind of bread you want to make scrumptious.
+It can be made ahead of time, frozen or refrigerated and then added to so many side dishes (or even grilled steak!) to make it extra scrumptious.
 It’s SUPER easy to make too.
-Lets get started!
+Let’s get started!

-Beat up some softened butter real well–until it’s nice and fluffy!
+Using a stand mixer, beat some softened butter real well–until it’s nice and fluffy!

 When you want to use it, slice it up and spread it out on your bread.

-- 2 tablespoons chopped parsley
+- 2–3 Tablespoons freshly chopped parsley

 - 1 cup (2 sticks) of softened butter